stashed/stash/docs/workloads.md

 To backup a ReplicationController, create a Restic with matching selectors.
 You can find the full working demo in [examples folder](/docs/examples/workloads/rc.yaml).

 ## DaemonSets
 To backup a DaemonSet, create a Restic with matching selectors.
 You can find the full working demo in [examples folder](/docs/examples/workloads/daemonset.yaml).
 This example shows how Stash can be used to backup host paths on all nodes of a cluster.
-First run a DaemonSet wihtout nodeSelectors.
+First run a DaemonSet without nodeSelectors.
 The only purpose of this DaemonSet to act as an vector for Restic sidecar.
 In this example, we use a `busybox` container for this.
 Now, create a Restic that has a fileGroup with path `/srv/host-etc` and `sourceVolumeName`

 ## StatefulSets
 Kubernetes does not support updating StatefulSet after they are created.
-So, to backup volumes of a StatefulSet, please add Staash sidecar container to your StatefulSet.
+So, to backup volumes of a StatefulSet, please add Stash sidecar container to your StatefulSet.
 You can see the relevant portions of a working example below:

 ```yaml
 apiVersion: apps/v1beta1